Hey there, time traveller!

 The report by C4ADS, a Washington-based non-profit group, linked some of the larger vessels to a network of businessmen and companies with ties to senior government officials in Russia and Ukraine.
 The gaps in transponder data, the authors say, are a relatively recent phenomenon that coincides with international criticism of Russia for aiding its longtime Syrian ally despite the government's brutal repression of the civilian population.

-'If a ship that's a known supplier of weapons leaves a port and turns off its transponder -- in the FBI, we'd call that a clue'
+'If a ship that's a known supplier of weapons leaves a port and turns off its transponder -- in the FBI, we'd call that a clue'-- Representative Mike Rogers (R-Mich.), chairman of the U.S. House of Representatives intelligence committee

 The authors acknowledged there are no manifests or satellite photos proving the ships carried weapons, and they say shipping data are sometimes imperfect.
 But they noted the same gaps were seen in 2012 when the Ocean Fortune and its sister ships were delivering heavy weapons to the government of Venezuelan strongman Hugo Chavez, who died in March.